 The food in both cities was amazing, a bit of everything.
 When going to the parks you can consider pop outside of Disneyland for meals (there are restaurants just crossing the road) and that will save you a bit of money.

 What tips would you give a friend?

 Buy any tickets you need beforehand so you wont have to worry about that there.

 It was much colder and windier than we thought, definitely pack a nice jacket.

-L.A needed a car, or maybe ride the bus around the city.
-The car definitely helped us getting around the long distances.
+In L.A we needed a car.
+The car definitely helped us get around the long distances.
 Las Vegas is very walkable though.

 I make most of my reservations on Expedia or directly on the hotel websites.